michalbaldyga/personality-type-prediction/backend/README.md

   python3 train.py
 ```

-The model will be saved in the `backend/release/model` directory
+The model will be saved in the `backend/model` directory and will be used instead of the one in `backend/release/model`

 ## Testing